 What is a "self"?

-This question is actually a "question set" an invitation to wide-ranging inquiry.
+This question is actually an "idea-set" an invitation to wide-ranging inquiry.
 Thus: What is a "something" that is (how shall we say?) participating in existence with lots of other "somethings" touching it, influencing it, perhaps even defining it?
 Where is the "skin" of a something that might tomorrow consciously reach out and touch, and change, and even make, other things, ideas, etc.?
 And so on.

 Legal reasoning is what it is, and above all "it" is dynamic, an "evolving tool" (another metaphor) that must evolve, indeed improve, to serve evolving civilization better ... and thereby help future civilizations become superior to ours.
 Should training in "legal reasoning" equip only lawyers to "compose" the Judicial Branch, one of the three "branches-in-perichoresis" of U.S. constitutionalism?
 Make your argument, counselor!

 At this level of analysis, ends and means are a false dichotomy.
 They compose a much-of-a-muchness.